AlexStan0/json-db/README.md

 ### Delete everything

-If you no longer need to use the database and don't want the IRS to find your data than this method is for you <br>
+If you no longer need to use the database and don't want the IRS to find your data then this method is for you. <br>
-When you call `db.delete` it creates a new JSON Object and overwrites the one in the JSON file.
+When you call `db.delete()` it creates a new JSON Object and overwrites the old one in the JSON file.
 Once this method <br>
 has been called all data previously written to the JSON file will be lost.

 ### NOTE: <br>